'I hope I haven't ruined it': Tolley apologises after leaving Youth MP in tears

 The senior politician who left a 17-year-old girl in tears after interrupting her Youth Parliament speech about a friend's suicide says she wants to own up to the mistake.

+And Prime Minister Jacinda Ardern has also weighed in, calling the incident "unfortunate".

-Lily Dorrance was left humiliated and crying after being told off by National's Anne Tolley for reading her speech in Parliament's debating chamber.
+Lily Dorrance, from Christchurch, was left humiliated and crying after being told off by National's Anne Tolley for reading her speech in Parliament's debating chamber.

-Wellington has this week hosted the Youth Parliament, which every three years brings together teenagers from around the country to try their hand at being MPs, including by speaking in the House in front of cameras.
+Wellington this week hosted the Youth Parliament, which every three years brings together teenagers from around the country to try their hand at being MPs, including by speaking in the House in front of cameras.

-Dorrance was hoping to use a personal story to discuss the issue of youth suicide and mental health funding when Tolley told her to "put your notes away".
+Dorrance was hoping to use a personal story to discuss the issue of youth suicide and mental health funding, when Tolley told her to put her notes away and "tell us what you think we need".

 "When she interrupted me it was awful," Dorrance told the Herald.